 There are also physical institutions

 All will agree that the experience of taking degree programs online versus in a classroom is different and both types should continue to be offered.
-I forecast that the day will soon come when we will not differentiate programs and courses by their teaching modality and companies and others will not ask whether the degree program was online or in person.
+I forecast that the day will soon come when we will not differentiate programs and courses by their teaching modality.
+Companies and others will not ask whether the degree program was online or in person.
 Online degree programs will continue to expand access to education to those individuals without the time or money to attend a traditional on-the-ground class as well as to those who prefer this modality.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!